Insect Identifier for Pest Control

 Save or share the result

 Keep a screenshot for tracking repeat sightings.
 Share the result with a landlord, gardener, extension office, or pest professional.
-Photos are deleted after analysis for privacy.
+For privacy, each pest photo is removed once the identification check is complete.

 When an insect identifier for pest control is useful